AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service-with-a-manager-account.md

 ---
 unique-page-id: 7504893
-description: Add Google AdWords as a Launchpoint Service with a Manager Account - Marketo Docs - Product Documentation
+description: "Add [!DNL Google AdWords] as a [!DNL Launchpoint] Service with a [!DNL Manager Account] - [!DNL Marketo Docs] - [!DNL Product Documentation]"
-title: Add Google AdWords as a Launchpoint Service with a Manager Account
+title: "Add [!DNL Google AdWords] as a [!DNL Launchpoint] Service with a [!DNL Manager Account]"
 exl-id: aac106f4-6615-49d5-a561-0dd965c7b0ff
 ---
-# Add Google AdWords as a Launchpoint Service with a Manager Account {#add-google-adwords-as-a-launchpoint-service-with-a-manager-account}
+# Add [!DNL Google AdWords] as a [!DNL Launchpoint Service] with a [!DNL Manager Account] {#add-google-adwords-as-a-launchpoint-service-with-a-manager-account}

-Link your Google AdWords account to Marketo to automatically upload offline conversion data from Marketo to Google AdWords.
-Then, from the AdWords UI, you will be able to easily see which clicks resulted in qualified leads, opportunities and new customers (or whatever revenue stages you want to track) after you  [add custom columns](https://support.google.com/adwords/answer/3073556){target="_blank"} in AdWords.
+Link your [!DNL Google AdWords] account to Marketo to automatically upload offline conversion data from Marketo to [!DNL Google AdWords].
+Then, from the [!DNL AdWords] UI, you will be able to easily see which clicks resulted in qualified leads, opportunities and new customers (or whatever revenue stages you want to track) after you  [add custom columns](https://support.google.com/adwords/answer/3073556){target="_blank"} in [!DNL AdWords].
 This information does not appear in the Marketo UI.

-If you have multiple Google Adwords accounts, you can use a [Google AdWords Manager Account](https://www.google.com/adwords/manager-accounts/){target="_blank"} (formerly known as My Client Center) to integrate them with Marketo.
+If you have multiple [!DNL Google Adwords] accounts, you can use a [[!DNL Google AdWords Manager Account]](https://www.google.com/adwords/manager-accounts/){target="_blank"} (formerly known as [!DNL My Client Center]) to integrate them with Marketo.

 Learn more about [Google’s offline conversion import feature](https://support.google.com/adwords/answer/2998031?hl=en){target="_blank"}.